-The users with Installer or Engineer roles can consult the Diagnostics pages.
+The users with installer or engineer roles can make changes to the Diagnostics page settings.

 Navigation to the Redundancy-RSTP Bridge Page

 To view the REDUNDANCY-RSTP BRIDGE page, click DIAGNOSTICS > COMMUNICATION > REDUNDANCY-RSTP BRIDGE.

 General Parameters

 Parameter Description Bridge Status Status of RSTP feature.
 It is either enabled or disabled based on the configuration.
 Bridge ID Unique identifier of this Bridge.
 It is a combination of MAC address and Bridge Priority of this device.
 Root ID Unique identifier of the Root Bridge.
 Combination of MAC address and Root Bridge Priority of the Root device Root Port The port number that offers the lowest cost path from this bridge to the root bridge.
 NOTE: For the Root Bridge, the value is always 0.
 For other devices, either 1 or 2.
 Root Path Cost The cost of the path to the root as seen from this bridge.
 Total Topology Changes Total number of topology changes detected by this bridge since the last reset counters.
 Click Reset Counters to reset the statistics values to 0.
 If the IFE interface is switched off or if it is reset due to a configuration change or another event, the statistics values are reset to 0.